sachinsu/sachinsu.github.io/work_journal/software.md

         - Puts forth a set of design principles & structures for increasing historical tracking performance within the Vault (PiT and Bridge).
 The Data Vault model is flexible enough to adopt these structures at any point in time within the iterative modeling process and does not require advanced planning.
         - Data Vault is essentially a layer between the information mart / star schema and staging.
 There is some additional overhead that comes with developing this layer both in terms of ETL development and modeling.
 If the project is on a small scale or the project’s life is short-lived, it may not be worth pursuing a Data Vault model.
         - One of the main driving factors behind using Data Vault is for both audit and historical tracking purposes.
 If none of these are important to you or your organization, it can be difficult to eat the overhead required to introduce another layer into your modeling.
 However, speaking from long-term requirements, it may be a worthwhile investment upfront.
+    - Wherescape
+        - Additional layer between Staging and Star schema
+        - Wherescape (WS) doesn't address Real time integration itself...needs another product
+        - There is additional overhead but advantages are better historical tracking and auditing
+        - WS has dependency on Windows
+        - It has dependency on SQL Server for Modelling (?) ...not sure if it has to be in HA Mode ....
+One option discussed was free SQL Server Express Edition but  HA Options with these edition are not available.

 - [API Gateway][Architecture]
        - Implementing security and cross-cutting concerns like security and authorization on every internal service can require significant development effort.
 A possible approach is to have those services within the Docker host or internal cluster to restrict direct access to them from the outside, and to implement those cross-cutting concerns in a centralized place, like an API Gateway.